dotnet/dotNext/docs/features/cluster/raft.md

 * Raft-related messaging.
 The example is [here](https://github.com/dotnet/dotNext/blob/master/src/cluster/DotNext.AspNetCore.Cluster/Net/Cluster/Consensus/Raft/Http/RaftHttpCluster.Messaging.cs)
 * General-purpose messaging (if you need it)

-`ReceiveEntries` and `ReceiveSnapshot` expecting access to the log entries deserialized from the underlying transport.
-This is where `IDataTransformObject` concept comes again. `GetObjectData` method of this interface responsible for deserialization of DTO payload.
+`AppendEntriesAsync` and `InstallSnapshotAsync` expecting access to the log entries deserialized from the underlying transport.
+This is where [IRaftLogEntry](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftLogEntry) interface comes into play.
 Transport-specific implementation of `IRaftLogEntry` should be present on the receiver side.
 Everything you need is just wrap section of underlying stream into instance of [IAsyncBinaryReader](xref:DotNext.IO.IAsyncBinaryReader) and pass the reader to [Transformation](xref:DotNext.IO.IDataTransferObject.ITransformation`1) that comes through the parameter of `TransformAsync` method.
 The example is [here](https://github.com/dotnet/dotNext/blob/master/src/cluster/DotNext.AspNetCore.Cluster/Net/Cluster/Consensus/Raft/Http/AppendEntriesMessage.cs). `IAsyncBinaryReader` has static factory methods for wrapping [streams](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream) and [pipes](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipereader).

 Another important extensibility points are `StartAsync` and `StopAsync` virtual methods.
 They are responsible for lifecycle management of `RaftCluster` instance.
 You can override them for the following reasons:
 * Opening and closing sockets